 Mexican sunflower care is minimal.
 They don’t require much in the way of water, nor do they need fertilizing.

 Deadhead fading blooms for a late summer explosion of color.
 Little other care is needed for this vigorous flower.
-However, Mexican sunflower care may include removal of some plants if they spread to an unwanted area, but growing Mexican sunflowers are normally not invasive.
+However, Mexican sunflower care may include removal of some plants if they spread to an unwanted area, but Mexican sunflowers are normally not invasive.
 Spreading of Tithonia Mexican sunflower plants can come from dropping seeds of existing plants, but often the birds take care of the seeds before they can re-seed.

 Learning how to grow Mexican sunflower is easy, and the cheerful blooms can also be used as cut flowers indoors and on the patio.